 I always thought I was 'sensitive' or 'hot-headed', quick to react.
 I thought that was just me.
-Well, the impulsivity of ADHD applies to emotional regulation as well.
-ADHD comes with another acronym, RDS, or Rejection Sensitive Dysphoria.
+It turns out that the impulsivity of ADHD applies to emotional regulation as well.
+ADHD comes with another acronym: RDS, or Rejection Sensitive Dysphoria.
 Which isn't fully understood, but many people with ADHD have a hard time regulating things like the perception of themselves, have difficulty dealing with criticism, tend to catastrophise and take things to heart.
-We also tend to dwell on things, to overthink nuances of peoples choices of words, in minute detail.
-There's some suggestion that the part of the brain that would typically act as a filter.
-Doesn't get a chance to 'kick in', before the more intuitive or emotional part of the brain has already reacted.
-Meaning the emotional regulation aspect of the ADHD brain can be as ineffective as the ADHD brain's ability to regulate biscuit intake, or alcohol intake, for example.
+We also tend to dwell on things, to overthink nuances of peoples choices of words in minute detail.
+There's some suggestion that the part of the brain that would typically act as a filter, doesn't get a chance to 'kick in' before the more intuitive or emotional part of the brain has already reacted.
+Meaning the emotional regulation aspect of the ADHD brain can be as ineffective as the ADHD brain's ability to regulate biscuit intake, or alcohol intake for example.
 In other words, it's a part of the same misconfigured impulse control.

 Some theorise a lot of this stems from growing up in a rigid learning environment, measured largely by memorising lots of information and recalling it all in exams again.
-An environment which just isn't geared to the ADHD mind, which means being enlisted into a 16 year-long losing race.
+An environment which just isn't geared to the ADHD mind, comparable to being enlisted into a 16 year-long losing race.
 Only then to have to go out into the world, with all these insecurities, to find work, to maintain relationships, to manage your money, your time, not fall into too many destructive behaviours.
 It's predicted that at least 25% of the prison population meet the diagnostic criteria for ADHD.
 Which is a large percentage, given only 2.8% of the population are said to have the condition.
 So no wonder we find criticism and rejection often challenging to shoulder.
 Besides the neurological considerations, we've already had a lifetime of criticism to deal with.

 There's a chance it's down to a combination of the above.
 Which gives me hope that the more people understand and adapt the environment for people with ADHD, the better this could get to some extent.